-The legal codes surrounding PC 69 can be complicated and difficult to understand.
-You can get professional help grasping the details of this charge with the legal team at the Simmrin Law Group.
+The legal codes surrounding PC 69 can be complicated to understand.
+You can get professional help grasping the details of this charge from our team at the Simmrin Law Group.
+We have decades of combined experience that allows us to provide information about these charges.

 The state of California defines resisting an executive officer as: